 I have always loved to travel but Japan had long held a special fascination for me as its culture was something completely different to anything I had known.
 I first went to Japan to do the typical first-time route through Kyoto and Tokyo, comparing old and new, ancient traditions and cutting-edge technology.
 Somehow Japan effortlessly integrates a history of warlords and ageless temples with the weirdness of hospitality robots and hamburgers in vending machines.
 I left promising myself I would return.

 Four years later I made it back and pushed myself in a different direction.
 I wanted to see the small, rural villages that featured in the animated films I saw as a child.
 Villages that pay homage to trickster gods and forest spirits, although they sit mere miles from cities that produce lifesaving microchips.
 Japan is all about duality, integrating nature and progress seamlessly and unlike anywhere else I’ve been.

-Start planning your trip to Japan with Jo by calling
+Start planning your trip to Japan with Jo

 I'll never forget when…